 - Skin growths with a waxy, hard texture

 - Scaly patches that are red or pink

-Squamous Cell Carcinoma
+Squamous Cell Carcinoma (SCC)

-Just as basal cell lesions differ from patient to patient, so do squamous cell lesions.
+As basal cell lesions differ from patient to patient, so do squamous cell lesions.
 Signs of squamous cell carcinoma include:

 - Pink, waxy growths